 CTRL+U and search for the string

-hackme is reflecting.
+hackme is reflecting in the page source.
 So this may be vulnerable to XSS attack.

-So, let’s try our basic payload in the input field which is,
+Let us try our very basic payload in the input field which is,

-We don’t get an alert box.
-This may be due to some filter or encoding being performed on the server side.
+We didn’t get an alert box.
+This may be due to the reason that some type of filtering or encoding is being performed on the server side.
 Let’s check the source code to see what is actually happening with user input.

 Line1: Simply accepts input from the user.

-<script>tag whether capital or small or both mixed with null.
-So
+<script> tag whether capital or small or both mixed with null.
+So, the

 <script> tag is useless.